 274. Endorsement of duty that depends on duty paid on another transaction

-(1) This section applies if the amount of duty payable, or whether duty is chargeable, on a dutiable transaction (the “dependent transaction”) depends in any way on the payment of duty chargeable on another dutiable transaction (the “related transaction”).
+(1) This section applies if the amount of duty payable, or whether duty is chargeable, on a dutiable transaction (the dependent transaction) depends in any way on the payment of duty chargeable on another dutiable transaction (the related transaction).

 (2) The transaction record for the dependent transaction may be —